103 Energy Management with IoT

 Imagine a sensor on your fridge that tells you when the door is left open.
 That way, you don’t waste energy keeping cold air in when it’s escaping!
 IoT sensors can be placed on lights, appliances, and even power strips to see which ones use the most energy.

 Imagine if your house could use sunshine to power some lights!
 IoT devices can help connect solar panels or wind turbines to your home’s energy system.
-This way, you can use clean, renewable energy sources and help the environment, just like your team might choose to reuse supplies instead of throwing them away.
+This way, you can use clean, renewable energy sources and help the environment.

 What is IoT?